visheshd/visheshd.github.io/_posts/2016-02-23-how-to-show-progress-startup-without-cto-or-product.md

 social media that would help you reach your target audience.

 ## Get Customers
-You don't necessarily need to have an actual product; to sell it in many cases.
+You don't necessarily need to have an actual product; to sell it, in many cases.
 Try and find out if you can do that.
 Creating a <a href="" title="Concierge MVP" target="_blank">Concierge MVP</a> is a great way to validate your idea with minimum investments.
 For example, if you were to do a platform where people could find curated carpenters, plumbers and electricians.
 You could simply advertise with a phone number and a pricing in a neighborhood.
 Have a few curated contractors ready to take orders